 When I first encountered GlideQuery, for a brief moment I naively assumed it was a complete modern replacement for GlideRecord and I got really excited.
-But I was quickly disappointed when I learned it’s just a wrapper for GlideRecord.
+I was quickly disappointed when I learned it’s just a wrapper for GlideRecord.
 As such, I thought it must have all the same drawbacks and limitations, and for a while I admit I was an unbeliever and a naysayer.
 But, as I learned more, I realized GlideQuery is one of the best things that ever happened to ServiceNow.
 I’ve been using it exclusively for nearly two years and I hope through this new series of articles I can convince you to switch if you haven’t.

 Before I talk about GlideQuery, though, I want to begin the series with a preface of sorts (hence, “part 0”) to enumerate and explain the downsides and imperfections of GlideRecord.
 Why have I been hoping for years something new would come along?
 Isn’t GlideRecord fine?
 If it ain’t broke, why fix it?